chef/chef-web-docs/chef_master/source/install_workstation.rst

 Chef Workstation includes:

 * Chef Infra Client
-* Embedded versions of Ruby, RubyGems, and the Ruby interpreter, all of which are build from the source.
-(The Ruby interpreter is not available for Windows)
+* Embedded versions of Ruby, RubyGems, and the Ruby interpreter
 * An embedded version of OpenSSL
 * Test Kitchen
 * Cookstyle